Contact the CIO (Via Executive Assistant)

 Continuous Learning and Improvement

 - We embrace learning as a part of our everyday work.
-We learn quickly by sharing knowledge, engaging diverse thought, and experimentation.
+We learn quickly by sharing knowledge, engaging diverse thoughts, and experimenting.
 We continuously adapt to changing needs as they arise and learn from realized mistakes.
 We also recognize failure as a way of learning, which leads us to better ways of serving the University community.

 Security and Protection of Privacy